TNEI-Services/IPSA/docs/Key Features - IPSA 3 Series.rst

 Scenarios
 ------------
-A large expansion and enhancement of the previous "Versions" functionality of IPSA to Scenarios has been undergone.
+A large expansion and enhancement of the previous "Versions" functionality of IPSA to Scenarios has occured.
 A full PyIPSA interface has been created within ``IscNetwork`` to allow the creation, deletion and modification of Scenarios as well as the comparison of Scenarios in the network.
 Scenarios have additionally been given description and date fields and brand new functionality has been included to Update scenarios, Merge scenarios and revert individual item modifications between one scenario and